sindresorhus/sindresorhus.github.com/data/apps/lock-screen-one.md

 I would like to keep the app simple and only support one piece of text.
 It's kinda in the app name.
 However, the app comes with a shortcut action to change the text, so you could use the Shortcuts automations to change the text during the day.

-#### Can you add more fonts?
+#### Can you add support user-installed fonts?

-This app is meant to simply show readable notes, reminders, goal, etc, not to be a customization powerhouse.
-Check out [Widgetsmith](https://apps.apple.com/us/app/widgetsmith/id1523682319) if you need more creative freedom.
+This is unfortunately not possible as widgets cannot access user-installed fonts.

 #### The widget does not update if I write some text in the app and then reveal the Lock Screen